michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 The supervised machine learning approach requires you to start with a dataset(historical data) with known label values.
 Two types of supervised machine learning tasks include regression and classification:
 * **Regression** (predicting numeric values): used to predict a continuous value; like a price, a sales total, or some other measure.
-* **Classification** (predicting categories or classes using historical data with features): used to determine a class label; an example of a binary class label is whether a patient has diabetes or not; an example of multi-class labels is classifying text as positive, negative, or neutral.
-Metric to evaluate classification model is true positive rate.
+* **Classification** (predicting categories or classes using historical data with features): used to determine a class label; <br>
+an example of a binary class label is whether a patient has diabetes or not; an example of multi-class labels is classifying text as positive, negative, or neutral. <br>
+Metric to evaluate classification model is true positive rate. <br>
 Example: predict wheather a student will complete an university course.
 * **Time series forecasting** (predicting numeric values at a future point in time)